 How do VoIP systems work?

 The basis of VoIP technology stems from the way the internet itself works.
-The vast network of computers, servers and routers that drive the internet are more than capable of handling voice calls, in much the same way as the old telephone systems used to do.
+The vast network of computers, servers, and routers that drive the internet is more than capable of handling voice calls, in much the same way as the old telephone systems used to do.

 So there’s a solid business case for making the switch – provided you’re certain of the security of the VoIP product you’re buying into.